PP-Module for Email Client

 An ST must claim exact conformance to this PP-Module.

-The evaluation methods used for evaluating the TOE are a combination of the workunits defined in [CEM] as well as the Evaluation Activities for ensuring that individual SFRs have sufficient supporting evidence in the Security Target and guidance documentation and have been sufficiently tested by the laboratory as part of completing ATE_IND.1.
-Any functional packages this PP-Module claims similarly contain their own Evaluation Activities that are used in this same manner.
+The evaluation methods used for evaluating the TOE are a combination of the workunits defined in [CEM] as well as the Evaluation Activities for ensuring that individual SFRs and SARs have a sufficient level of supporting evidence in the Security Target and guidance documentation and have been sufficiently tested by the laboratory as part of completing ATE_IND.1.
+Any functional packages this PP claims similarly contain their own Evaluation Activities that are used in this same manner.

 CC Conformance Claims